Though mostly known as an award-winning writer of theater and opera, Megan Cohen has a secret life as a writer for games and interactive media.

 As part of that secret life, Megan has written:

 * Interactive text and photo adventures including a family-friendly spy thriller and a Ryan Gosling dating simulator for the launch of the mobile storytelling app Sequel.
-One time Ryan Gosling bought out all the cookies at a Girl Scout stand.
+One time for real in REAL LIFE Ryan Gosling bought out all the cookies at a Girl Scout stand.
 Then gave them to passing strangers as gifts.
 Did you know that?
 Well, you know that now.

 * Weekly quest stories for the mobile game Westbound!, a pioneer-themed adventure with over 100,000 5-star user reviews.
 Stepping into this game’s IP midstream while staying true to the long-running characters was a great workout in voice and personality.